TellinaTool/tellina_user_experiment/experiment_design_doc.md

   experiments.
 This includes information about users, issued commands, time spent on tasks, etc.  It will not collect the user's browsing history.
-  - The server will only handle POST requests from clients, convert the request into CSV format and append them to a single log file.
+  - The server will only handle POST requests from clients, convert the request into CSV format, and append them to a single log file.
 - Experiment Instructions (a web page):
   Information about the experiment.